Impact Stories

 Older People are Using TikTok to Defy Ageist Stereotypes

 Individuals aged 60 and above have begun making their way onto TikTok.
-Our study found that many of these older TikTokers are using the platform to push back against ageism and rewrite socially constructed notions of old age.
+Our study, which found that many of these older TikTokers are using the platform to push back against ageism and rewrite socially constructed notions of old age, received extensive media coverage.

 How Asia, Once a Vaccination Laggard, Is Revving Up Inoculations